 This product is supplied as a sterile lyophilized white powder in a single dose vial that contains Neisseria meningitidis serogroup A polysaccharide, 5 µg; Neisseria meningitidis serogroup C polysaccharide, 5 µg; Neisseria meningitidis serogroup W-135 polysaccharide, 5 µg; Neisseria meningitidis serogroup Y polysaccharide, 5 µg, conjugated to tetanus toxoid carrier protein of 44 µg.
 Nonmedicinal ingredients: powder: sucrose, trometamol; diluents: sodium chloride, water for injection.

 After reconstitution, each 0.5 mL dose of meningococcal vaccine is a clear, colourless solution.

 For adults and children 12 months to 55 years of age, meningococcal vaccine is injected as a single dose of 0.5 mL into a muscle (preferably in the upper, outer arm) by a qualified health care professional.

-For infants 6 weeks of age and older, meningococcal vaccine is given as two injections of 0.5 mL, given two months apart, usually at 2 months and 4 months of age.
+For infants 6 weeks to less than 6 months of age, meningococcal vaccine is given as two injections of 0.5 mL, given two months apart, usually at 2 months and 4 months of age.
+For infants from 6 months to less than 12 months of age, the dose is a single injection of 0.5 mL.
 At 12 months of age your child will receive an additional dose (booster dose) of this medication.
 Infants may be given this injection into the thigh muscle.
 Children 12 months of age or older may be given this medication in the thigh or outer arm muscle.